Skip to main content

 Chinese food In Suriname

-Whenever you ask someone what is the best thing Suriname has to offer, they will most likely answer food.
-And no those Chinese restaurants that you see in the Netherlands are not what we Surinamese people would call local Surinamese food.
-Most of them don't even speak Sranan tongo.
-The local language every citizen knows means that most have never been to my country.
-Visiting Suriname you will never get bored because you have a lot of options when it comes to food.
-From plates of pasta to Javanese cuisines.
-Javanese food is mostly similar to Indonesian cuisine but then with a Surinamese twist.
+Whenever you ask someone what the best thing Suriname has to offer is, they will most likely answer, "the food!"
+And no, those Chinese restaurants you see in the Netherlands are not what we Surinamese people would call local Surinamese food.
+Most of them don't even speak Sranan Tongo, the local language that every citizen knows, which means most have never even been to my country.

 Javanese food in Suriname